yatingw24/phd/README.md

 A great thank to my data sources:
 - [PhD Stipends](https://www.phdstipends.com/) for sharing the financial information about PhD students in many disciplines at universities across the US in different academic years.
 - [A statistical Report on English PhD Stipends in the US](https://profession.mla.org/english-phd-stipends-in-the-united-states-statistical-report/) for collecting data on stipends for PhD candidates in English conducted between summer 2021 and spring 2022.
+- [National Center for Scince and Engineering Statistics](https://ncses.nsf.gov/surveys/doctorate-recipients/2021#data) for curating a variety of tables on information about PhD students' enrollment, debt, demographics, post-grad outcomes, and etc.

 ## Key Takeaways